 She waved adieu with a " that's the way it is" kind of half-smile.
-Sub teachers always need to make a note of such things for the returning teacher, or inform an administrator.
+Even though this particular school staff might have not been surprised at this particular incident, sub teachers always need to inform the returning teacher, or an administrator.

-Such observations can be important even though we cannot judge or analyze any particular behavior.
-It might be part of a bigger picture, and we might be faulted for not reporting something which could be a symptom of potential problems.
+Such observations can be important even though we we may not be able to judge or analyze any particular behavior or the reason for it.
+We do not know the whole situation or context.
+It might be part of a bigger picture, and we could be faulted for not reporting something which could be a symptom of potential problems.

 I once heard a substitute complaining that if she reported problems it would reflect on her ability to control the class.
 Sometimes there is an element of truth in this, and we have to be willing to look at things we might have done differently.

 However, we shouldn't get too defensive.
 The district sub caller did not request you for Divine Intervention, you were called as a sub teacher.

 If, at times, you are unable to work a miracle we can call it a "learning experience" day.
 It's always important to ask yourself if was something you could have done to keep the "unusual" from happening.

 Sometimes your best efforts fit into to that category of those best laid plans of mice and men.